apacheignite/documentation/deployment/kubernetes-deployment.md

 {
   "type": "info",
   "title": "Kubernetes IP finder",
-  "body": "Learn more about Kubernetes IP finder and Apache Ignite nodes auto-discovery in Kuberentes environment referring to [this documentation page](https://apacheignite-mix.readme.io/docs/kubernetes-discovery)."
+  "body": "To learn more about Kubernetes IP finder and Apache Ignite nodes auto-discovery in Kuberentes environment, refer to [this documentation page](https://apacheignite-mix.readme.io/docs/kubernetes-discovery)."
 }
 [/block]